Top 10 best estate cars 2022

 Although a BMW or Jaguar is still more engaging to drive, the latest Volvo V60 leaves most of its rivals in the shade when it comes to classy, contemporary design and the latest in-car and safety technology.
 It's a highly practical car, too, if not quite king of the hill when it comes to absolute load capacity.

-Under the bonnet can be found a range of cutting-edge petrol and diesel engines and supreme comfort on the motorway counts in its favour, too.
+Under the bonnet can be found a range of cutting-edge mild hybrid petrol and diesel engines, and supreme comfort on the motorway counts in its favour, too.
 We’d also recommend checking out the plug-in hybrid model if you’re looking at the V60, with its performance, electric range and unaffected practicality.

 Families will appreciate its generous standard equipment and strong Euro NCAP crash-safety rating, as well as the fact that BMW’s engine line-up is one of the strongest – and most economical – on the market today.
 Finally, there’s little doubt that the BMW badge carries the image and status that many owners crave.

-The simple engine range consists of a 2.0-litre petrol or 2.2-litre diesel in several power outputs; we recommend the 173bhp diesel for its blend of performance and 50mpg fuel economy.
-The boot measures 506 litres, expanding to 1,648 litres with the rear seats folded flat.
+The engine range consists of three Skyactiv-G petrol units with several power outputs.
+Of the three, we recommend the midrange 163bhp petrol engine for its blend of performance and fuel economy of around 42mpg.
+The boot measures 522 litres, expanding to 1,664 litres with the rear seats folded flat.

 The Audi A4 Avant competes squarely with the BMW 3 Series Touring and while we’ll readily declare the BMW the best car to drive in the class, we think the Audi is the class leader when it comes to interiors.
 Everywhere you look and touch, you’ll find materials and textures that delight and provide a real sense of permanence and longevity.
 It’s beautifully laid-out, too, with simple controls and clear displays.

-The Avant is a very comfortable car and also boasts an impressive engine range, with the most economical diesel variant capable of over 53mpg and CO2 emissions low enough to tax to slash company-car tax bills.
-The car's 505-litre boot just trumps both the BMW 3 Series Touring and the Mercedes C-Class estate.
+The A4 Avant is a very comfortable car and also boasts an impressive engine range, with the most economical diesel variant capable of around 58mpg and CO2 emissions low enough for affordable company-car tax bills.
+The car's 495-litre boot is almost on par with both the BMW 3 Series Touring and the Mercedes C-Class estate.
 If you're in the market for a slick, upmarket estate, the Audi A4 Avant is a great all-rounder that makes sound financial sense.

 A Ford Focus Estate will be more engaging on twisty roads but the Ceed doesn’t embarrass itself, and the engines are very economical.
 Kia’s standard seven-year warranty only adds to the appeal.